morris-y/inklink/chapters/chapter-01.md

 Once upon a time, on the banks of the river Hebrus, in a land that would one day be known as Thrace, there lived a shadow.
 A shadow should love who its owner loves and hate those who treat him badly.
-But loyalty is rarely that easy.
+But loyalty is rarely that simple.

 It had been a warm, windy night when the prince first turned to her with a smile and named her.
 He called her *skioula*, little shade, because he caught her peeping at him from behind a curtain.
 She hadn’t meant to stare, or more precisely to be caught staring.
 She’d heard the music faintly from some distant hall and walked towards it in a trance.